mesid21/sizzer/README.md

 but you'll be thinking, wait minuit a basic calculator should do it, right.
 And the answer is yes, it will not only that you can also do it in your head, so waht's the purpose ?, you ask.

-When taking a trade (talking about daytrading), sometime you have to fast to enter or the opportunity can be missed and a simple task like opening a calculator then enter the risk amount and divide  it with the stoploss can be a wholesome task, that's where 'sizzer' comes handy you just enter the stoploss amount and hit enter, Voilà! and you can focus on taking and managing the trade.
+When taking a trade (talking about daytrading), sometime you have to be fast to enter, or the opportunity can be missed and a simple task like opening a calculator then enter the risk amount and divide it with the stoploss can be a wholesome task, that's where 'sizzer' comes handy you just enter the stoploss amount and hit enter, Voilà! and you can focus on taking and managing the trade.
 Basically its for my own convenient, because I'm mathematically
 challenged.